When Theory Meets Practice: Making Culture Visible in Action

 Group 2: Making safe behaviour the easiest option under pressure

-By linking glove colours directly to food categories and placing them at the point of use, the system makes the correct action easy to recognise and quick to carry out.
-Clear visual cues at the workstation help staff immediately see which gloves should be used, reducing the need to stop and think.
-This reduces friction and limits the reliance on memory or conscious decision making in the moment.
+By linking glove colours to food categories and placing them at the point of use, the system makes the correct action easier to recognise and carry out.
+Posters and zone markers using the same colour system provide simple visual cues at the moment of action, reducing the need for memory or deliberate thinking.

 Group 3: From silence to speaking up through system design